Gordon999/Pi_OLED-MP3-Player/README.md

  reboot

  setup audio output as required.
+I use the RaspiOS GUI, right click on the loudspeaker icon and choose the required audio output.

  setup wifi connection if required.